-1.15 PM - 2.15 PM: How to improve the digital skills of your team with Pooja Warier Hamilton and Aura Cifuentes
+1.15 PM - 2.15 PM: Measuring progress on your team's digital skills

 The great digital divide is impacting all industries, but the public sector, in particular, is seeing a rapidly growing need to address this skills gap.
 Join this virtual workshop to learn how you and your team currently fare on digital and data skills and how to keep developing teams digitally for work in government.
 We'll explore how digital know-how can be developed continually and how to assess skills in this area against evolving needs.